Cameron-IPFSPodcasting/podcast-Gateway/README.md

 ```
 ^\/ipfs\/Qm[1-9A-HJ-NP-Za-km-z]{44}(\/.*\.(?i)(mp3|mp4|m4a))
 ```
-Adding this to the (apache) proxy will allow urls that match, or redirect to ipfs.io for any mismatches.
+Adding this to the (apache) proxy will allow urls that match, or redirect any mismatches to ipfs.io.
 Even a mismatch should perform normally using ipfs.io.

 (sample [virtualhost.conf (apache)](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/main/sample-apache-virtualhost.conf).
 ```